Family Court Lawyers

 If you are contemplating proceedings, engaging a lawyer now can show your former partner that you are serious about trying to reach a resolution.

-We start by understanding your issues, what you might be seeking or proposing, what the assets, liabilities and financial resources are and give you advice as to what you may be entitled to.
-Our expert separation lawyers can estimate what a fair split looks like and take into account what you may specifically want, for example to keep the family home, vehicles, bank accounts and other finances.
+We begin by understanding your issues, what you're seeking or proposing, and the nature of the assets, liabilities, and financial resources involved.
+We then provide advice on what you may be entitled to.
+Our expert separation lawyers can estimate what a fair split looks like, taking into account your specific desires, such as keeping the family home, vehicles, bank accounts, and other finances.

 After we have an understanding, we start by making one final effort for your former partner to engage in negotiations.
 We do this by drafting a negotiation letter about your position and how we propose to resolve the matter.
 This ensures that we have complied with the court’s pre-action procedures and if a response is received, can save you greatly from the expenses of starting court proceedings.